 Who are the 'dreamers'?
+[UPDATED: Trump reportedly makes a deal with Chuck and Nancy]

 But amnesty for anything approaching two million illegal immigrants — a tripling of Obama’s DACA amnesty — would feel like a betrayal.
 If Trump signs such legislation, it had better include funding for a wall, e-verify, and more.

-But don’t expect the Senate to include any of this.
+But don’t expect the Senate to include much of this.
 Chuck, Nancy, and their Republican allies want a “clean amnesty,” and it’s far from clear that, if push comes to shove, Trump will stand in their way.

-Note: UPDATE: The Washington Post reports that President Trump and top Democratic leaders, with whom he dined tonight, agreed to work out an agreement to save DACA-dreamers.
-The Post says the deal would protect the roughly 690,000 people covered by the current DACA program (but not, I take it, other “dreamers”) and would include a package of border security, excluding the wall, that’s “acceptable to both sides.”
+Preserving DACA, no wall, and only border security measures acceptable to the Dems.
+If that’s the deal, it sounds like a win for Chuck and Nancy.